A Step-by-Step Guide to Diabetic Retinopathy

 - Diabetic macular edema (diabetic macular edema) (DME).
 DME develops in around half of the diabetic retinopathy patients over time.
 DME occurs when fluid leaks from blood vessels in the retina, creating enlargement in the macula (a part of the retina).
 Because of the additional fluid in your macula, your vision will become hazy if you have DME.

-- Glaucoma caused by neovascularization.
-Diabetic retinopathy causes aberrant blood vessels to develop out of the retina, obstructing fluid drainage from the eye.
+- Diabetic retinopathy causes aberrant blood vessels to develop out of the retina, obstructing fluid drainage from the eye.
 This results in the form of glaucoma.
+Glaucoma is caused by neovascularization.

 - Detachment of the retina.
-Scars in the back of your eye might develop as a result of diabetic retinopathy.
 Tractional retinal detachment occurs when scars pull your retina out from the back of your eye.
+Spots in the back of your eye might develop due to diabetic retinopathy.

 What methods will my optometrist use to check for diabetic retinopathy?